edme88/automationPython/README.md

   * Not found a product during search
 * Wishlist
   * Add product to wishlist and check
+* ContactUs
+  * Send a contactUs message and check text

 ### Course: Darwoft
 Scenarios: